1. Lycopene's Role in the Body

 3.4.
 Protecting Blood Vessels

 Lycopene has been shown to protect blood vessels from damage caused by oxidative stress.
-By reducing oxidative stress, Lycopene can help maintain the elasticity of blood vessels, promoting healthy blood flow and reducing the risk of atherosclerosis.
+By reducing oxidative stress, lycopene can help maintain the elasticity of blood vessels, promoting healthy blood flow and reducing the risk of atherosclerosis.

 3.5.
 Antiplatelet Aggregation Effects